-We’ll visit the mausoleums of Shah-i-Zinda, where Tamerlane built elaborate tiled mosaic tombs for his favorite wives, his wet-nurse and his sisters, among others.
-We can visit a silk carpet factory, the Afrosiab museum and the fascinating Observatory of visionary astronomer, Ulughbek.
-We’ll see the towering tomb of Emir Timur (Tamerlane), founder of the Timurid Empire.
+We’ll visit the mausoleums of Shah-i-Zinda, where Tamerlane built elaborate tiled mosaic tombs for his favorite wives.
+Skillful carpet weavers tie wool or silk knots to make exquisite rugs at the nearby Samarkand Carpet Workshop.
+Many travelers succumb to temptation here, as the rug quality is excellent and the prices are fair.
+We’ll see the Afrosiab museum, the fascinating Observatory of visionary astronomer, Ulughbek, and the towering tomb of Emir Timur (Tamerlane), founder of the Timurid Empire.
 Prominent landmarks include the iconic Registan, a plaza bordered by three ornate, majolica-covered madrasas dating to the 15th and 17th centuries.

-The Registan Square is very close to our hotel and it’s fun to stroll over at night when it is lit with floodlights and looking magical.
-Modern Samarkand is a unique city: it combines the spirit of modernity with old historical grace.
-The western part of the city is more modern, with architecture reflecting 19th and 20th c.
-European design and style, influenced by the Russian aesthetic – as well as 21st c. towering modern glass and steel buildings.
+The Registan Square looks magical at night when it is lit with floodlights and we’ll be sure to stop to admire it.
+Modern Samarkand is a unique city with the UNESCO-designated historical monuments combined with architecture reflecting 19th and 20th c.
+European style.
+Also the influence of the Russian aesthetic sits side by side with 21st c. towering modern glass and steel buildings.

 Next Stop Bukhara!

-Next we’ll visit the ancient city of Bukhara, another UNESCO World Heritage site.
+Next we’ll take a comfortable train ride to the ancient city of Bukhara, another UNESCO World Heritage site.
 Bukhara remains an exciting place to explore the architecture and textiles of Uzbekistan.
 It was a major medieval center for Islamic theology and culture.
 It still contains hundreds of well-preserved mosques, madrasas, bazaars and caravanserais, dating largely from the 9th to the 17th centuries.
 Blue-tiled mosques and textile bazaars abound in this fabulous historical city.

 The age-old caravanserai and madrasas have often been converted into artists’ studios and workshops.
-And the huge ancient, domed bazaar here offers carpets, suzanis (embroidered panels), ikat clothing and jewelry.
+And the huge ancient, domed bazaar here offers Uzbek textiles such as ikat clothing, carpets, suzanis, and jewelry.
 We’ll explore these as well as an artisan center where we can learn how some typical crafts are made.

-While in Bukhara, we’ll go through the Emir’s summer palace, Sitorai Mohi Hosa.
-It’s an ‘over-the-top Russian/Central Asian confection built far out of town, in 1911.’
+While in Bukhara, we’ll go through the Emir’s summer palace, an ‘over-the-top’ Russian/Central Asian complex built far out of town, in 1911.
 The palace houses the excellent Bukhara Museum of Decorative Arts where the superb suzani collection will enthrall the embroidery lovers among us.
-Exquisite suzanis of different sizes and embroidery techniques cover the walls and are such a treat to be able to admire.
+Exquisite suzanis of different sizes and embroidery techniques cover the walls and are such a treat to be able to admire closeup.
 The main building with its tall ceramic fireplaces houses treasures such as royal furniture of the 19th – 20th centuries, palace artifacts from Russia, and jewelry by well-known Bukharan masters.